passcert-project/memdump-tests/README.md

    - E-mail address of the BitWarden account
    - Password of the BitWarden account
    - The desired amount of tests to be performed under "numberOfTests" (default is 5 tests).
+   - (OPTIONAL) The directory where the memory dumps will be stored (if left empty, the current working directory will be used instead)

  7. Rename the file to "config.ini" (without quotation marks)

  8. From the terminal, run the following command: